mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-sitewise.md

 The AWS IoT SiteWise connector requires Mendix Studio Pro version 9.18.0 or above.

-To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version {MINIMUM REQUIRED VERSION} or higher](https://marketplace.mendix.com/link/component/120333).
+To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 2.3.0 or higher](https://marketplace.mendix.com/link/component/120333).
 It is crucial for the AWS IoT SiteWise connector to function correctly.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).

 #### VARIANT 2 - IF THE CONNECTOR ALSO HAS OTHER DEPENDENCIES